-In Appendix B I once again consider the alternative approach to modeling non-linearity in my local projections setting, this time applied to the firm-level data on the number of suppliers.
-In particular, when I instead add quadratic and cubic shocks to the specification, results remain virtually unchanged, both in terms of magnitudes of effects, as well as in when it comes to sign
+Appendix D once again considers the alternative approach to modeling non-linearity in the local projections setting, this time applied to the firm-level data on the number of suppliers.
+In particular, when I instead add quadratic and cubic shocks to the specification, results remain virtually unchanged, both in the magnitudes, as well as the sign and statistical significance.